egeoffrey/docs/docs/configure/troubleshooting.md

 	* Log in via SSH to the system hiring eGeoffrey
 	* Go to the directory where eGeoffrey is installed
  	* Run the command `sudo egeoffrey-cli logs [<package_name>]`

+## Enable debug output

+If something is not working as expected in a specific eGeoffrey component, you can turn debug logging on.
+To do so, go to "**eGeoffrey**", "**Modules**" under "**ADMINISTRATION**", identify the module you want to enable debug on and check the debug checkbox.
+No need to restart anything, debug will be enabled straigth away.
+GO back to you logs and you will see the debug entries.